Motorsport Network: Motorsport Images

 Motorsport Images is a racing and automotive photo and technical drawing archives with over 26 million assets under management.

-The group is made up of a portfolio of leading motorsport and automotive photo agencies, including the assignment photo agency LAT Images, which has contributed 14m racing and automotive photos to the group that date back to 1895 and has a large trackside presence of staff photographers at international motor racing events.

-The group's assets also contain the archives of Sutton Images and the associated Phipps archive, the Rainer Schlegelmilch archive and the world's foremost collection of race car technical drawings illustrated by Giorgio Piola.
+The operation is made up of a portfolio of motorsport and automotive photo agencies, including the assignment photo agency LAT Images, which has contributed 14 million racing and automotive photos to the group that date back to 1895 and has a large trackside presence of staff photographers at international motor racing events.
+The group's assets also contain the archives of Sutton Images and the associated Phipps archive, the Rainer Schlegelmilch archive, and the collection of race car technical drawings illustrated by Giorgio Piola.

 Motorsport Tickets

-Motorsport Tickets is a dedicated global motorsport experiences provider, providing official tickets for Formula 1, MotoGP, World Endurance Championship, World Rally Championship and NASCAR.
+Motorsport Tickets is a dedicated global motorsport experiences provider, providing official tickets for Formula One, MotoGP, World Endurance Championship, World Rally Championship and NASCAR.
 Motorsport Network entered the ticketing market with the acquisition of BookF1.com, before further acquiring the Dutch business SportStadion.
 BookF1 became Motorsport Live in 2019, before a further rebranding to Motorsport Tickets.
 In 2020, it was announced that Motorsport Tickets had acquired the accommodation supplier Travel Destinations.

+Autosport

+Founded in 1950, Autosport is a magazine that has been in continuous weekly publication since 25 August 1950, covering all aspects of international motorsport including Formula One since the championship's inception.
+The magazine's website, Autosport.com, headquartered in Richmond, London, is an English language website covering international motorsport.
+Autosport.com formed part of Motorsport Network's acquisition of Haymarket Media Group's motorsport businesses in November 2016.

+The magazine presents the Autosport Awards, a series of awards presented to drivers that have achieved significant milestones each season.
+Some of the presentations are selected by the general public via a reader's poll.
+The awards have been presented every year since 1982.